Tanwey/ground-sentence-video/README.md

 ### TACoS
 You can download the TACoS dataset from [here](http://www.coli.uni-saarland.de/projects/smile/page.php?id=tacos).
 You can find the captions in the `alignments-text` subdirectory after downloading the dataset.
 The raw dataset contains videos in .avi format.
 Therefore, the visual features have to be extracted first from the videos using a CNN encoder pre-trained on ImageNet.
-You can use `extract_frames_tacos` to extract the frames (with the desired sample rate) from videos using OpenCV module.
+You can use `extract_frames_tacos` function to extract the frames (with the desired sample rate) from videos using OpenCV module.
 The `extract_visual_features` function is also provided to extract the features from the frames using `VGG16` network implemented in `cnn_encoder.py` and save them as `<video_id>_features.pt`.
 I will update the code in the future to support `InceptionV4` and `optical flow` networks too.

 ### ActivityNet Captions